GIGABOOST.AI

 • 5-Year Projections: Ensure your financials are ready for deep-dive due diligence before you send the first email.

-To cut the timeline, you need to compress your meetings into a tight window.
-This creates the "Competitive Tension" required to force a decision.
+To cut the timeline, you need to compress meetings into a tight window — this creates the "Competitive Tension" required to force a decision.
+Spreading meetings across months eliminates the urgency that drives fast closes.

 • LinkedIn Warming: Engage with investor profiles 48 hours before emailing.